davidascholer/eerify-client/src/features/user-auth/ReadMe.md

 # About
 - Handles all of the user login information including resetting forgotten passwords, verification, login, and account disabling.

+---

+# Logging In
+- Nest the app or any appropriate components in the AuthHomeWrapper component to create the following logic:
-- The app home page calls the `/users/me` endpont up to three times (React Query default) w the auth jwt stored in cookies to get the user object.
+    1. The app home page calls the `/users/me` endpont up to three times (React Query default) w the auth jwt stored in cookies to get the user object.
+    2. If the auth fails, make a post call to the endpoint `/auth/jwt/refresh` with the refrsh token.
+        - If a new auth is returned, replace the auth token and retry step 1.
+        - If a 4xx error is returned (refresh token expired), continue as an unregistered user.

+---

 # Pages
+- For proper data structures, don't reference but rather move these to or wrap these with the apps current page structure.

 ## UserAuthForm
 - The user auth form is formik wrapper around 3 sub components: